-Erin and Katrina are both Lecturers in Biostatistics at the Sydney School of Public Health, University of Sydney.
-They share the responsibility for both the content and administration of this unit, and responding to enquiries made through eLearning (Canvas) throughout the semester.
+Erin is a Senior Lecturer in Biostatistics and Program Director (Biostatistics) at the Sydney School of Public Health (SSPH), University of Sydney.
+He is responsible for both the content and administration of the unit.
+One or more other biostatisticians from SSPH may be assisting throughout the semester with marking of assessments.